 Common Camas Bulbs (Camassia quamash)

-Pre-Order Now to Reserve Yours - Shipping Starts in October
+Pre-Order Now for Shipping in October - December 2021

-Camas once dominated open clearings maintained by native people who carefully burned large grasslands to maintain optimal growing conditions.
-Historically bulbs were dug in the fall and pit roasted to breakdown the inulin into simpler sweet caramelized sugars providing a staple food for the Nez Perce, Cree, Blackfoot, Coastal Salish, Lummi, and other native peoples, as well as source of food for the Lewis and Clark expedition.
+Camas once dominated open clearings maintained by incredible native people who carefully tended large grasslands to maintain optimal growing conditions, in ways that we now only barely can comprehend.
+Historically bulbs were dug in the fall and pit roasted to breakdown the inulin into simpler sweet caramelized sugars, providing a staple food for thousands of years.

 Camas is lily-like in appearance with grassy leaves.
 Common camas typically grows up to a foot and a half tall and prefers loose, fertile soils.

-Please note: We ship bulbs from October into December or while supplies last.
-Your bulbs should ideally be planted immediately, or stored in your refrigerator for planting later in the winter.
+Please note: We ship bulbs from mid-October into December or while supplies last.
+Your bulbs should ideally be planted immediately upon arrival.

 Approximately 90 Bulbs (we aim for 100-ish good bulbs) - or - Approximately 180 Bulbs (we aim for 200-ish good bulbs!)